How to access WhatsApp by proxy

 - Make sure you are using the most current version of WhatsApp.

-- In the Chats tab, tap More options> Settings.
+- In the Chats tab, tap > Settings.

 - Tap Storage and Data > Proxy.

-- A check mark will show if the connection is successful.
+- Tap to save.
+A status message will show if the connection is successful.

 - If you are still unable to send or receive WhatsApp messages using a proxy, that proxy may have been blocked.
 You can long press the blocked proxy address to delete it, then enter a new proxy address to try again.